State University of New York at Cobleskill

 The State University of New York College of Agriculture and Technology at Cobleskill (SUNY Cobleskill) is a public college in Cobleskill, New York, United States.
 It is part of the State University of New York (SUNY) system.
 It began as the Schoharie State School of Agriculture in 1911 and joined the SUNY system in 1916.
 SUNY Cobleskill is accredited by the Middle States Commission on Higher Education and the New York State Education Department registers all academic programs.

 History

 The university was initially chartered in 1911 and opened five years later in 1916 as the Schoharie State School of Agriculture.
 Sixteen years later in 1927, state law changed the name to the New York State School of Agriculture at Cobleskill.

 The name continued to change as the school's mission and size evolved, becoming the New York State Institute of Applied Arts and Sciences at Cobleskill in 1941 and then the State University of New York Agricultural and Technical College at Cobleskill in 1962.

 The school adopted the name State University of New York College of Agriculture and Technology at Cobleskill, in 1987 after earning the right to grant bachelors degrees for the first time.

+SUNY Cobleskill boasts 8 national titles in dairy judging in the Post Secondary Division of the Dairy Judging National Championship held at the World Dairy Expo in Madison, Wisconsin.
+The school also has claim to two 2nd place finishes in the Dairy Challenge competition in 2019 and 2017.